-Late assignments are not accepted in this course, unless the Office of Student Affairs documents an excuse.
 An excused absence is one that occurs due to illness, injury, or death in the student's immediate family.
+No excuses will be accepted one week after the circumstance occurred.
 The student must verify these circumstances with official documentation to be submitted to the Office of Student Affairs as soon as they return to class.
 The Office of Student Affairs will contact the professor for the absence to be excused.
 The professor under no circumstance will take any documentation directly from the student.